Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >It's not a black or white issue...
 It's very shades of grey, which is why it was such a successful story point and level.

 **Nemin:**
 Indeed!
-It's probably one of the strongest parts of War3's story
+It's probably one of the strongest parts of War3's story.

 > **David Fried:**
 >Absolutely, and that was why I grabbed it the moment we read the script.